Get AI SEO for FREE.

 If you have any course, software, product, ebook, or service for sale, you can use why not giveaway some of them to bloggers in exchange for a review on their website?
 Doing so will help build some excellent links to your website.
 Obviously, you’ll need to be open to these being honest which could mean some lackluster feedback, but that’s also to your benefit as you can help you better what you’re selling in general

-How To Get Others To Write Reviews About You and Give You Backlinks
+How to Get Others to Write Reviews About You and Give You Backlinks

 1. Search for relevant keywords in Google.
 By “relevant keywords” we mean keywords that would help you find people relevant to your niche and willing to write about you.